QUALCOMM (NASDAQ:QCOM) PT Raised to $205.00

-QUALCOMM (NASDAQ:QCOM – Get Free Report) had its target price raised by research analysts at Susquehanna from $175.00 to $205.00 in a research note issued on Wednesday, Benzinga reports.
-The brokerage currently has a “positive” rating on the wireless technology company’s stock.
-Susquehanna’s target price would indicate a potential upside of 16.76% from the stock’s current price.
+QUALCOMM (NASDAQ:QCOM – Free Report) had its price objective raised by KeyCorp from $180.00 to $205.00 in a research report released on Monday, Benzinga reports.
+The brokerage currently has an overweight rating on the wireless technology company’s stock.

-QUALCOMM (NASDAQ:QCOM – Get Free Report) last posted its earnings results on Wednesday, January 31st.
+QUALCOMM (NASDAQ:QCOM – Get Free Report) last released its earnings results on Wednesday, January 31st.
 The wireless technology company reported $2.33 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $1.90 by $0.43.
-QUALCOMM had a net margin of 21.39% and a return on equity of 38.06%.
-The business had revenue of $9.94 billion for the quarter, compared to analyst estimates of $9.50 billion.
-Sell-side analysts forecast that QUALCOMM will post 7.67 earnings per share for the current fiscal year.
+The firm had revenue of $9.94 billion for the quarter, compared to analyst estimates of $9.50 billion.
+QUALCOMM had a return on equity of 38.06% and a net margin of 21.39%.
+On average, equities analysts forecast that QUALCOMM will post 7.67 earnings per share for the current year.

-In other QUALCOMM news, insider James J. Cathey sold 1,000 shares of the business’s stock in a transaction dated Thursday, January 11th.
-The shares were sold at an average price of $139.00, for a total value of $139,000.00.
-Following the completion of the transaction, the insider now directly owns 4,972 shares of the company’s stock, valued at $691,108.
-The sale was disclosed in a legal filing with the SEC, which is available at this hyperlink.
-In other QUALCOMM news, CEO Cristiano R. Amon sold 8,100 shares of the company’s stock in a transaction that occurred on Friday, January 19th.
-The shares were sold at an average price of $149.50, for a total value of $1,210,950.00.
-Following the completion of the sale, the chief executive officer now owns 32,400 shares of the company’s stock, valued at $4,843,800.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
-Also, insider James J. Cathey sold 1,000 shares of the company’s stock in a transaction that occurred on Thursday, January 11th.
-The shares were sold at an average price of $139.00, for a total transaction of $139,000.00.
-Following the completion of the sale, the insider now directly owns 4,972 shares of the company’s stock, valued at approximately $691,108.
+In related news, CFO Akash J. Palkhiwala sold 3,000 shares of QUALCOMM stock in a transaction on Thursday, April 4th.
+The stock was sold at an average price of $173.49, for a total transaction of $520,470.00.
+Following the completion of the sale, the chief financial officer now directly owns 69,343 shares of the company’s stock, valued at $12,030,317.07.
+The sale was disclosed in a legal filing with the SEC, which can be accessed through the SEC website.
+In other QUALCOMM news, CFO Akash J. Palkhiwala sold 3,000 shares of QUALCOMM stock in a transaction dated Thursday, April 4th.
+The stock was sold at an average price of $173.49, for a total transaction of $520,470.00.
+Following the transaction, the chief financial officer now directly owns 69,343 shares in the company, valued at $12,030,317.07.
+The transaction was disclosed in a filing with the SEC, which is accessible through this hyperlink.
+Also, CEO Cristiano R. Amon sold 8,100 shares of QUALCOMM stock in a transaction dated Friday, January 19th.
+The stock was sold at an average price of $149.50, for a total value of $1,210,950.00.
+Following the transaction, the chief executive officer now owns 32,400 shares in the company, valued at $4,843,800.
 The disclosure for this sale can be found here.
-Insiders sold 45,360 shares of company stock valued at $7,323,678 in the last ninety days.
-Insiders own 0.08% of the company’s stock.
+In the last ninety days, insiders sold 44,360 shares of company stock valued at $7,184,678.
+Company insiders own 0.08% of the company’s stock.

 QUALCOMM Company Profile